orestesmas/pycirkuit/README.md

   You have to put this utilities somewhere on your PATH, but alternatively you can put them inside PyCirkuit code.
 See #4 below.

   2. Prepare a location where to install PyCircuit.
 It's advisable to install it inside a so-called python environment to isolate it from other python installations and libraries you may have on your system.
 To do so, choose a directory where to install PyCirkuit.
 Open a command line (I assume you have how to do it) and navigate to the chosen location.
-Then ceate the Python virtual environment and activate it using the commands below:
+Then create the Python virtual environment and activate it using the commands below:

          python -m venv PyCirkuit
          PyCirkuit\Scripts\activate